sbt/website/src/tutorial/08-Library-Dependencies.md

 [specs](http://code.google.com/p/specs/), and
 [ScalaTest](http://www.scalatest.org/) would be defined with % "test".

-#### Next

 There are some more details and tips-and-tricks related to library dependencies on this page \</Detailed-Topics/Library-Management\>, if you didn't find an answer on this introductory page.

-If you're reading Getting Started in order, for now, you might move on to read Multi-Project.